 “I think, therefore I am.” – Rene Decartes

-Yet there was something missing for me in all the programs, TED Talks and the some of the self-help books I read.
-It was the crucial understanding that everything in our mind and body is connected.
-The book, The Body Keeps the Score, by Bessel Van Der Kolk, MD, and the work of Gabor Maté opened my eyes to how distressing experiences may be locked in our memories or body parts, but the consequences are not.
-Body sensations we feel can be like stories that need to be told – we just need to be willing to listen.
+- Address the body and mind connection: The book, ‘The Body Keeps the Score’, by Bessel Van Der Kolk, MD, and the work of Gabor Maté explain how distressing experiences may be locked in our memories or body parts, but the consequences are not.
+They are in the world for everyone to see and to us, may appear emotionally through body sensations or feelings.
+In coaching, ignoring associated body sensations is like ignoring the oil warning light when driving a car.
+Our body sensations are like stories that need to be told – we just need to be willing to ask and listen.

 Kwela’s one-to-one Coaching Services provide leaders with objective support in their attempts to bring about desired change.